 Part 5 of the Agricultural Act of 2014 series

-The "Agricultural Act of 2014," commonly called the farm bill, creates the Agriculture Risk Coverage — county coverage (ARC-CO) program which is described below.
+The "Agricultural Act of 2014," commonly called the farm bill, creates the Agriculture Risk Coverage — county coverage (ARC-County) program which is described below.
 Other fact sheets in the series describe other parts of the bill.
 Please note that the final rules and interpretations will come from the USDA at a future date.

 In the Agriculture Risk Coverage (ARC) program, farmers can choose between county coverage and individual farm coverage.
-If either ARC option is chosen for a covered commodity, that commodity is not eligible for the Supplemental Coverage Option (SCO) under the crop insurance options in the farm bill.
+If either ARC option is chosen, the farm is not eligible for the Supplemental Coverage Option (SCO) under the crop insurance options in the farm bill.

-In the ARC-CO option, crop revenue is estimated using average county yields.
-A payment is made if the ARC-CO actual crop revenue is less than the ARC-CO revenue guarantee.
+In the ARC-County option, crop revenue is estimated using average county yields.
+A payment is made if the ARC-County actual crop revenue is less than the ARC-County revenue guarantee.

-The ARC-CO actual crop revenue is the actual county yield times the maximum of the national marketing year price or the loan rate specified in the farm bill.
+The ARC-County actual crop revenue is the actual county yield times the maximum of the national marketing year price or the loan rate specified in the farm bill.

-The guarantee under the ARC-CO coverage is 86% of the ARC-CO benchmark revenue.
-The ARC-CO benchmark revenue is the product of the most recent 5-year Olympic-average county yield and the most recent 5-year Olympic-average marketing year average (MYA) price.
+The guarantee under the ARC-County coverage is 86% of the ARC-County benchmark revenue.
+The ARC-County benchmark revenue is the product of the most recent 5-year Olympic-average county yield and the most recent 5-year Olympic-average marketing year average (MYA) price.
 (The Olympic average is calculated by dropping the highest and lowest yield or price from the most recent 5-years and calculating the average based on the remaining 3 yields or prices.)

-Under the ARC-CO choice, the payment rate per acre is the difference between the ARC-CO guarantee and the actual revenue, but the payment rate cannot exceed 10% of the benchmark revenue.
-The ARC-CO payment for a covered commodity is the ARC-CO payment rate for that commodity times 85% of the farm's base acres for that commodity.
+Under the ARC-County choice, the payment rate per acre is the difference between the ARC-County guarantee and the actual revenue, but the payment rate cannot exceed 10% of the benchmark revenue.
+The ARC-County payment for a covered commodity is the ARC-County payment rate for that commodity times 85% of the farm's base acres for that commodity.

 Table 1: Reference prices ($); set in 2014 farm bill.